NFL on American television: Rams and Raiders in Los Angeles (1982–94)

 When the Rams and Raiders shared the Los Angeles market from 1982 to 1994, the NFL was more lenient on its shared media markets policies, frequently scheduling home games for both teams at the same time.
-For example, during Week 17 of the 1994 season, their last respective home games in Los Angeles, both the Washington Redskins at Rams game and the Kansas City Chiefs at Raiders game were played at 1 p.m.
+For example, during Week 17 of the 1994 season, their last respective home games in Los Angeles, both the Washington Redskins at Rams and Kansas City Chiefs at Raiders games were played at 1 p.m.
 PT.
-Likewise, the late Sunday afternoon games during Week 11 of the 1993 season included both the Kansas City Chiefs at the Raiders and the Atlanta Falcons at the Rams.
-Both the Rams and Raiders usually had trouble selling out their respective stadiums during their time in Los Angeles, thus their home games were frequently blacked out anyway.
+Likewise, the late Sunday afternoon games during Week 11 of the 1993 season included both the Kansas City Chiefs at the Raiders and Atlanta Falcons at the Rams.
+Both the Rams and Raiders usually had trouble selling out their respective stadiums during their time in Los Angeles; thus, their home games were frequently blacked out in the market anyway.

 49ers and Raiders in the San Francisco Bay Area (1960–1981 and 1995–2019)

 When the 49ers and Raiders shared the Bay Area market from 1960 to 1981 and again from 1995 to 2019, originally the teams were typically not scheduled at the same time.
 To alleviate conflicts, both teams were scheduled for at least one prime time game, regardless of their records during the previous season.